wdjungst/react-project/README.md

 React Project: State of the Art Web Development
 ===============================================

-A dependency, not a boilerplate, to make your React project a delight to develop with great stuff like hot module replacement and best practices for deployment built in.
+A dependency--not a boilerplate--to make your React project a delight to develop.

 This is brand new, not ready for production unless you are ready and willing to contribute to the project.
 Basically just building something